-2. PBS Model
+PBS Model

-- 2.1 Orbis is committed to promoting Positive Behaviour Support (PBS) as its service model.
+- 1. Orbis are committed to promoting Positive Behaviour Support (PBS) as its service model.
 Positive Behaviour Support (PBS) has evolved from debates in the 1980s about the use of punishment based consequences with people with learning disabilities & behaviours that challenge.
 PBS is the result of combining Social Role Valorisation and Applied Behavioural Analysis to create a new "values-led approach to achieving behavioural change".
-It focuses on:

-- Individualised quality of life gains & positive promotion of desired behaviours

-- Person Centred Planning (PCP).

-- Long term values-led focus

-- Comprehensive assessment and functional analysis why, when and how behaviours occur

-- Emphasis on preventative strategies

-- Altering triggers and consequences

-- Skill teaching
+It focuses on: - Individualised quality of life gains & positive promotion of desired behaviours - Person Centred Planning (PCP). - Long term values-led focus - Comprehensive assessment and functional analysis why, when and how behaviours occur - Emphasis on preventative strategies - Altering triggers and consequences - Skill teaching - Distinguishes between preventative and reactive strategies - Minimises the use of punishment-based consequences - Reduction of behaviours that challenge is a side effect of intervention - Involvement of all stakeholders